ryanwakabayashi/Ovarian_Cancer/README.md

 * Bring in tensorboard and logging https://pytorch.org/tutorials/beginner/introyt/trainingyt.html#the-model - started: train/loss added
 * Where will I use optuna? - Need to create modular files that take in parameters
 * Is train (in trainer.py) the correct place for it?
+* Visualize gradients, I need to know if I have a vanishing or exploding gradient flow.

 Ideas to pursue:
 * Should I resize images? they are over 20k pixes on length and width.